Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Interviews from the same media

-From May 11 to May 15, 1968, John Lennon and Paul McCartney travelled to New York, to promote their newly-formed company, Apple Corps.
-On May 14, they were interviewed for NBC.
+From May 11 to May 15, 1968, John Lennon and Paul McCartney were in New York, to promote their newly-formed company, Apple Corps.
+On May 14, they were interviewed on NBC’s The Tonight Show.

 The first few seasons of Johnny Carson’s Tonight Show no longer exist in the NBC vaults.
 Unfortunately, many videotapes were ‘reused’ by NBC in the fifties and sixties, including Carson’s earliest seasons.
 Therefore this 1968 Lennon/McCartney appearance is truely a lost interview.